ryanmsartor/RGXX-Custom-MinUI-Paks/readme.txt

      - Fixed inputs for DS.pak that broke after a recent MinUI update (thx haysidney, kurtmorris, BrianMetallaoui, dleicht)
      - Removed Native Pico-8 and Splore paks - these are now hosted separately at <https://github.com/ryanmsartor/Native-Pico-8-for-MinUI-for-RG_XX-devices-and-RGB30/releases/latest>.
      - Retooled some of the Tools paks to be more platform-agnostic.

+v12- 2025-02-02
+     - Renamed DS.pak to NDS.pak in order to play better with the extra paks for other devices (particularly those made by tenlevels) so that users can use the NDS roms folder across multiple devices more easily.
+     - Added back (a new version of) P8-NATIVE.pak, for native Pico-8 capability, including Splore.
+          - Splore is now launched from the game list instead of as a tool.
+          - Tap the power button while native Pico-8 is running, to close it and return to MinUI; this removes the possibility of getting stuck in Splore or the console and needing to hard reboot.
+          - Simpler setup for first time users.